drobotovlike/updated-nature/README.md

 ## Deployment

-The project is configured for Vercel deployment.
-Connect your GitHub repository to Vercel and deploy automatically.
+The project is configured for Vercel deployment with Supabase cloud storage for cross-device sync.

 ### Required Environment Variables in Vercel